White Pine – Peacemaker – Two of Evergreens (Wands)

 Genus: Pinus – Family: Pinaceae

-The spirit of white pine teaches us to be peace keepers by putting aside our differences and creating a safe place where balance and clear-headed decisions can be made.
+The spirit of white pine teaches us to be peacekeepers by putting aside our differences and creating a safe place where balance and clear-headed decisions can be made.

 Eastern white pine, pinus strobus, is a large pine tree with long soft needles native to eastern North America and Canada.
 It is known as the “Tree of Peace” to the Iroquois or Haudenosaunee Nation.
 The Iroquois Confederacy is a group of “first nations” who lived in present-day New York and Pennsylvania, including the Mohawk, Onondaga, Oneida, Cayuga, Seneca and Tuscarora people.
-These tribes were often at odds with each other, which often led to war.
+These tribes were often at odds with each other, which led to conflict.

-During the 1400s, the Great Peacemaker, Dekanawidah (whose name meant, “Two River Currents Flowing Together”) brought the tribes together to form a political and cultural union.
+During the 1400s the Great Peacemaker Dekanawidah, whose name meant “Two River Currents Flowing Together”, brought the tribes together to form a political and cultural union.

-White pines covered much of eastern North America; only 1 percent of the old-growth forests remain today.
+White pines covered much of eastern North America; only 1 percent of these old-growth forests remain today.
 Extensive logging from the 18th– 20thcenturies decimated its population.
 The remaining virgin stands are now protected in areas such as Great Smoky Mountain National Park and state parks from Wisconsin to the Carolina’s.
 White pines can live to be 500 years old.
-They are also among the tallest trees in the eastern United States at heights up to 207 feet.
+They are also among the tallest trees in the eastern United States reaching heights up to 207 feet.

 Challenge: Holding onto old grudges or unwilling to listen to another perspective.